ukwa/npld-player/README.md

     * This pulls in lots of dependencies and builds packages

   * ``` npm version prerelease ```
-    * This increments the code number to a new release version
+    * This increments the code number to a new release version and updates the `package.json` file with the build details

   * ``` git push ```
     * This pushes the release version and the corresponding tag/s